zhi-hern/Webscraper_Project/README.md

 # Webscraper_Project
 Building a webscraper using Playwright and AgentQL. <br>

-[Disclaimer: This project still a work in progress as it won't work if encounter bot detection.]
+**[Disclaimer: This project is still a work in progress as it won't work if encounter bot detection.]**

 ## Playwright
 - Playwright is an open-source automation library for browser testing and web scraping.